-What’s been making our lifestyles so chemically-unbalanced and drug-dependent that those conditions became the norm, and their drug-remedies considered “mainstream”? …yet my form of restoring balance naturally became known as “alternative?”
+What has been making our lifestyles so chemically-unbalanced and drug-dependent that those conditions became the norm, and their drug-remedies considered “mainstream”? …yet a holistic form of restoring balance naturally became known as “alternative?”
 Since when?

 These questions have many facets, so let’s deal with them one by one.

 The definition of “healthcare.”
 There was a time when the definition of “healthcare” meant “free from disease”, and ways to keep you from needing reliance on the medical fields.
 Remember hearing “eat right and exercise?”
 How about “An apple a day keeps the doctor away?”
 You seldom hear those phrases anymore simply because healthcare doesn’t mean “care for your health” as much anymore.
 The definition of healthcare itself changed into drug-based “disease-care” (Similarly, “health insurance” is more like “prescription-cost-insurance” or “disease insurance” – if you think about it).
 Simply put, healthcare is a business and there isn’t much profit in people who are well.